The African Center for Governance, Asset Recovery and Sustainable Development.

 The Galactica Asset Return Agreement – Why Third Party Monitor is Critical

-Ensuring that $52.88m Forfeited Funds from the Galactica Asset Return Supports Rural Electrification and Anti-Terrorism Efforts in Nigeria Depends on the Accountability of Implementing Institutions: Juliet Ibekaku-Nwagwu, Postgraduate Researcher, School of Law, Politics and Sociology, University of Sussex Introduction On 10 January 2025, the Federal Government of Nigeria (FGN) and the United States of America (U.S.) signed an agreement for the return of assets valued at $52.88m.
-The asset return agreement was signed by the Attorney General of Nigeria, Mr. Lateef Fagbemi SAN, and the Ambassador of the U.S. to Nigeria, Mr. Richard Mills Jr. This is a laudable […]
+Ensuring that $52.88m Forfeited Funds from the Galactica Asset Return Supports Rural Electrification and Anti-Terrorism Efforts in Nigeria Depends on the Accountability of Implementing Institutions: Juliet Ibekaku-Nwagwu, Postgraduate Researcher, School of Law, Politics and Sociology, University of Sussex Introduction On 10 January 2025, the Federal Government of Nigeria (FGN) and the United States of America (U.S.) signed an agreement for the return of assets valued at $52.88m. […]

 Policy Brief on The Nigerian Legal Sector AML/CFT/PF Risk Assessment